PavanRangani/docs/docs/prd/tax/tax.md

   - Credits is an amount input field and decimmal value is not allowed.
   - Notes is shown in secondary information.
 If notes is too long, shows it in multi line.
 [See this](https://drive.google.com/file/d/1fbZ0RlnwWWebARwXlluJ7W3TLHmwc3U7/view?usp=sharing)
 - Allows user to enter amount in `Federal Income Tax Withheld`.
 Decimal is not allowed.
 Default value is set to `$ 0`.
 - For some of the forms `Payment` is not applicable.
 For such forms, `Payments` section won't be populated at all.
 - `Total Payments` = `Applied from prior year` + `Federal Income Tax Withheld` + Amount of all date wise payments + Final payments
 - Form `1040`, user can enter a `Penalties and Interest` for that tax return.
 Decimal is not allowed.
 Default value is set to `$ 0`.
+- `Post Tax Adjustments`
+  - It is applicable only for those form which have payment section.
+This field is not applicable for 709 form.
+  - Adjustment either positive or Negative.
+[See this](https://drive.google.com/file/d/1S-R0FGCjVh-2EpE36W63Otnr7MB8npuR/view?usp=sharing)
+    - If it's Positive, the user should select positive.
+Amount will be subtracted from `Total Payments`
+    - If it's Negative, the user should select negative.
+Amount will be added to `Total Payments`.
+If user select negative, shows amount in `()` in tax view.
+  - When notes is entered, shows one [info icon](https://drive.google.com/file/d/1kIetC_vzSHM1QpkCkgBsDKLQ686CWs2-/view?usp=sharing).
+On click of icon, shows notes in [tooltip](https://drive.google.com/file/d/1lZXTzvDmGOxB0SlknmyIxezatV2lf8ug/view?usp=sharing).
+  - When notes is not entered, info icon won't be shown.
 - Difference between `Total Payments` and `Tax Due` can be either Refunded or can be applied to next year.
 If `Amount refund`  is not entered all difference amount will be applied to next year.
-If `Amount Refund` is entered it will be subtracted from difference amount first and rest of the difference amount will be set to `Applied to Next Year`
+If `Amount Refund` is entered it will be subtracted from difference amount first and rest of the difference amount will be set to `Applied to Next Year`.

 #### General details